 - While preparing the first drawing, the Architect will put up the details as per the given specifications to avoid rejections/repeated mistakes in the types of building drawings.

-- Practical experience shows that many civil engineers face difficulties during the execution of the work at the site, due to lack of sufficient detailing in drawings.
+- Practical experience shows that many civil engineers face difficulties during the execution of the work at the site, due to a lack of sufficient detailing in drawings.

-- These factors emphasize the need for detailed working drawings to ensure smooth and efficient completion of the project.
+- These factors emphasize the need for detailed working drawings to ensure the smooth and efficient completion of the project.

-LAYOUT DRAWINGS (PROJECT)
+BUILDING LAYOUT DRAWINGS (PROJECT)

 - Nameplate as per the specified form.